KiwiTrek/PANG/README.md

 - Created Player display (with no collisions nor animations)

 ## Bugs
+#### 0.5.5
+- Changed Hitboxes
+- Fixed collider flashes on debug mode
+- Basic Shot:
+  - Claw shot now erases at all times
+  - Claw shot still can break two balloons at once
+- Player:
+  - Fixed minor issue with not being able to shoot after 2nd run
+  - Fixed shooting animation.
+Now you can shoot faster.
+  - Fixed dead bounce bug (player only bounces on walls and floor)
+  - You now shoot with Spacebar instead of Q

 #### 0.5
 - Some hitboxes are not equivalent to the original version
 - Fixed major collision bugs